 - Dialing USAID’s Misconduct Hotline at 202-712-1234 (dial ext.
 2 for “HR” and ext.
 2 for “ELR Misconduct Hotline)

-- Contacting any USAID supervisor, as well as to the Office of Civil Rights (firstname.lastname@example.org) or the Office of Employee and Labor Relations (email@example.com), or the Office of General Counsel (firstname.lastname@example.org).
+- Contacting any USAID supervisor, as well as the Office of Civil Rights (firstname.lastname@example.org), the Office of Employee and Labor Relations (email@example.com), or the Office of General Counsel (firstname.lastname@example.org)

-- USAID PROGRAMS: USAID employees are required, and implementing partners are encouraged, to report all allegations of sexual exploitation and abuse in USAID programs — whether the allegations involve USAID personnel, grantees or contractors — to PartnerDisclosures@usaid.gov, the Office of the Inspector General at email@example.com, and/or the cognizant USAID Contracting or Agreement Officer.
+- USAID PROGRAMS: USAID employees are required, and implementing partners are encouraged, to report all allegations of sexual exploitation and abuse in USAID programs — whether the allegations involve USAID personnel, grantees or contractors — to PartnerDisclosures@usaid.gov, the Office of the Inspector General's Online Hotline, and/or the cognizant USAID Contracting or Agreement Officer.

-If you're looking for resources that used to be on the AAPSM website, you can visit AAPSM's archive.
+If you're looking for information that used to be on the AAPSM website, you can visit AAPSM's archive.